tectalic/tectalic.github.io/_drafts/rails-api-base.markdown

 ## Topic

-This post is about [Ruby on Rails Version 5](http://www.rubyonrails.org) used as an [API](https://en.wikipedia.org/wiki/Application_programming_interface).
+This post is about [Ruby on Rails Version 5](http://www.rubyonrails.org) used as a simple [API](https://en.wikipedia.org/wiki/Application_programming_interface).
 Ruby and especially Rails solve some of the lower level problems you're facing when developing server-side applications.
 We'll be implementing [Swagger using grape-swagger-rails](https://github.com/ruby-grape/grape-swagger-rails) as API documentation and using [Grape](https://github.com/ruby-grape) as [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).

 [comment]: <> (CONTENT #1-n)